Prices for kitchen countertop granite vary because granite itself varies.

 But that is only across the entire spectrum of pricing.
 Read on to see how cheaper stones, in effect, subsidize installation costs for premium stones.

-Secret #1: Slab-To-Total Cost Ratio Drops Dramatically As Slab Prices Increase
+Slab-To-Total Cost Ratio Drops as Slab Prices Increase

-When researching the cost of granite in conjunction with installation, we found a precipitous drop in the ratio of raw material to total cost as stones became more expensive.
+When researching the cost of granite in conjunction with the installation, we found a precipitous drop in the ratio of raw material to the total cost as stones became more expensive.

 Here are only five stones pulled from the study.
 These stones represent five positions within the pricing structure: top, middle, and bottom: